Elering/estfeed-datahub-docs/eng/20-reports.md

 - aggregated data from balance settlement metering points of the balance responsible party + open suppliers in its portfolio, which are included in the balance settlement area of the balance responsible party (so-called IN metering points);
 - sales deducted from the balance settlement portfolio of the balance responsible party of the grid operator, gas agreements in the portfolios of other balancing responsible parties (so-called OUT border metering points);
-- page „BP_OS“ – aggregated data from balance settlement metering points of the balance responsible party and open suppliers in its portfolio, which are included in the balance settlement area of the balance responsible party (so-called IN balance settlement metering points);
+- page "BP_OS" – aggregated data from balance settlement metering points of the balance responsible party and open suppliers in its portfolio, which are included in the balance settlement area of the balance responsible party (so-called IN balance settlement metering points);
-- page „BP_GO“ = sales deducted from the balance settlement portfolio of the balance responsible party of the grid operator, gas sales agreements in the portfolios of other balancing responsible parties (so-called OUT balance settlement metering points).
+- page "BP_GO" = sales deducted from the balance settlement portfolio of the balance responsible party of the grid operator, gas sales agreements in the portfolios of other balancing responsible parties (so-called OUT balance settlement metering points).

 Column descriptions: